Age-and Gender-Specific/Gender-Separate Options

 - Added support for physical health concerns

 At Origins, we understand the unique challenges each age group faces when battling addiction.
 We also understand that a numerical age does not always correlate to a person’s stage of life.
 As a result, we refrain from assigning specific age ranges to any of our programs.
 Instead, we work individually with every patient to ensure they are placed among peers who have shared life events and complementary personalities.
 Our age-specific treatment is then informed by each peer group’s needs, abilities, lifestyles and experiences.

 We offer programs for:

 Our approach is based on professional experience and clinical data demonstrating that the separation of men and women into their own environments can substantially improve outcomes.
-We want all of our patients to feel safe and supported in their treatment environment, and we know this often best accomplished among same-sex peers.
+We want all of our patients to feel safe and supported in their treatment environment, and we know this is often best accomplished among same-sex peers.
 Gender-separate treatment at Origins includes:

 Origins is a pioneer in providing gender-separate treatment and has locations in both Florida and Texas that provide top-tier gender-specific care.
-In addition to gender-specific care in Florida and Texas, our Texas locations additionally provide gender separate care.
+In addition to gender-specific care in Florida and Texas, our Texas locations additionally provide gender-separate care.
 This means that our men’s and women’s programs are contained in separate, self contained, campuses.
 Our older adult programming at our location in Florida offers a co-educational living environment with gender-specific groups and therapies.

 We offer programs that focus on: